paullosergio/Day31-100Days-of-Python/README.md

 # Day 31 - Flash Card App Capstone Project

+Built a language learning Flash Card App Capstone Project with Tkinter and Pandas.
+A project that translates frequently spoken English computer science words to Portuguese.

 ## Concepts Practised
 - Create the User Interface (UI) with Tkinter
 - Create New Flash Cards